discord-tickets/docs/docs/self-hosting/installation/standalone.md

 # Standalone

+!!! info ""
 	This guide is written for Linux systems.
 	The process is similar on Windows, but the commands may differ.
     Alternatively, you can install the bot on Windows with [Docker](./docker.md).

 Before you start, you need to make sure your system meets [the requirements](../index.md#requirements).